Prompt Caching & Token Economics in 2025: How to Cut Cost Without Losing Quality

 - Caching saves 50-90% on costs and 50-80% on latency for repeated prefixes.

-- Structure matters: Put stable content first; keep dynamic content last.
+- Structure matters.
+Put stable content first, dynamic content last.

-- Provider differences: OpenAI auto-caches; Anthropic/Google require explicit API calls.
+- OpenAI auto-caches.
+Anthropic and Google require explicit API calls.

-- Break-even point: 3-5 requests within cache lifetime.
+- You need 3-5 requests within the cache lifetime to break even.

-- Don't cache: Unique prompts, small prompts, or infrequent requests.
+- Don't bother caching unique prompts, small prompts, or infrequent requests.

 Try It Now

-- Identify your most-used prompt with a stable prefix (≥1024 tokens).
+- Find your most-used prompt that has a stable prefix of 1024+ tokens.

-Next: Learn how to test and version prompts in CI/CD to ensure cached prompts don't degrade over time.
+Up next: Learn how to test and version prompts in CI/CD so your cached prompts don't degrade over time.

 Summary

-Prompt caching is the easiest way to cut AI costs in 2025.
-OpenAI, Anthropic, and Google all offer robust implementations with 50-90% savings and major latency reductions.
-The trick is structuring your input so stable content (system prompts, knowledge bases) forms a reusable prefix.
-Start with batch processing or multi-turn conversations, measure the ROI, and expand from there.
+Prompt caching is probably the easiest way to cut your AI costs right now.
+OpenAI, Anthropic, and Google all have solid implementations that can save you 50-90% and make your app noticeably faster.
+The key is structuring your input so stable content like system prompts and knowledge bases forms a reusable prefix.
+Start with batch processing or multi-turn conversations, measure what you're saving, and expand from there.